leonitousconforti/tinyburg/packages/architect/README.md

 -   On your local docker host (linux hosts only)
 -   On a remote docker host (using ssh or exposed docker daemon)

-the docker host must have kvm acceleration available (note: the emulator does not like nested virtualization), an nvidia gpu installed, and the docker-nvidia plugin configured.
+the docker host must have kvm acceleration available (note: the emulator does not like nested virtualization), an nvidia gpu installed, the docker-nvidia plugin configured, and your xorg server must be accessible from docker.
+There is an ansible playbook to help setup the infrastructure that I've used after doing a fresh install of Ubuntu 22.04.

-You can check if your linux host has kvm acceleration available with:
-`sudo apt-get install cpu-checker sudo kvm-ok`

 You can check if your docker installation can find your nvidia gpus with:
 `docker run --rm --gpus all nvidia/cuda:12.2.0-devel-ubuntu20.04 nvidia-smi`